CamioCam/examples/box_api/README.md

 - `accesstoken`: `device_id` of the Box being used, serves as shared secret
 - `local_camera_id`: the ID of the camera as given by the user
-- `camera_id`: the camera ID of the batch input source (TODO: why do we need both of these?)
+- `camera_id`: the camera ID of the batch input source
 - `hash`: SHA sum of the content being posted, used to map segments back to the original source
 - `timestamp`: starting timestamp (ISO8601 YYYY-mm-ddTHH:MM:SS.FFFF format) of the video